 This offers a hydration boost to get your digestion moving.
 As a bonus, celery also provides certain flavonoids (tiny plant molecules) that reduce inflammation in your body — including in your gut.

-This spice that gives curry its yellow color contains a good bit of the compound curcumin.
+This is the spice that gives curry its yellow colour and contains a good bit of the compound curcumin.
 Studies show curcumin can tame IBS symptoms, easing discomfort, regulating the digestive system, and reducing bloating.